oo13/translatable_phrase_generator/manual.md

 Note:
 - lua-utf8.gsub() is used when UTF-8 support is enabled.
 - string.gsub() is used when the plain 8-bit encoding is enabled.
+- The separator character for gsub is one character in each encoding, not a byte.
 - Counting the column number in the error message depends on the encoding.

 ### output_error(err_msg)